liketohear/liketohear/README.md

 Please read about the consequences of noise induced hearing loss before proceeding to the fun part: https://www.nidcd.nih.gov/health/noise-induced-hearing-loss

 # Installing
+* Download sd card image [here] (https://seafile.idmt.fraunhofer.de/f/c1def76f9ab04495b421/?dl=1)
+* write the image to sd card (e.g. using on Ubuntu `dd if=liketohear-04_shrink.img of=/dev/sdb bs=1M`)
+* Put the SD-Card in your Raspberry Pi Model 3 and boot (username: pi. password: like2hear)
+* connect your smartphone to the raspberry wifi (SSID: liketohear-4, password: liketohear-4)
+* open browser and type 172.24.1.1:8888
+OR (unstable app connection):
 * Download the raspbian buster distribution [here](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-08-24/2020-08-20-raspios-buster-armhf-lite.zip):
 * Unzip and write the image to sd card (e.g. using `dd if=2020-08-20-raspios-buster-armhf-lite.img of=/dev/sdb bs=1M` )
 * Put the SD-Card in your Raspberry Pi Model 3 or higher and connect ethernet